 Along with the knowledge of computer science and programming languages, you need a good understanding of the essential machine learning tools, frameworks, models, libraries, and technologies to prepare yourself to work in a machine learning career.

-Google’s TensorFlow is a great framework to write in Python, C++, Swift, and Java and to perform a range of deep-learning tasks, like speech and image recognition.
+Google's TensorFlow is an excellent framework for writing in Python, C++, Swift, and Java and performing various deep-learning tasks, like speech and image recognition.

 PyTorch is another framework for beginners with the imperative programming model designed to use standard Python statements and implement deep neural networks.

-Familiarize yourself with the most commonly used tools that machine learning engineers use, such as Spark, Apache Kafka, and TensorFlow.
+Familiarize yourself with machine learning engineers' most commonly used tools, such as Spark, Apache Kafka, and TensorFlow.

-It would be difficult to break into machine learning without a machine learning certification program, an online, or a Bootcamp course.
+It is easier to break into machine learning with a machine learning certification program, an online, or a Bootcamp course.
 There are many courses available on Coursera, Udacity, or Edx that you can take to gain knowledge in Machine Learning.